5 Ways to Sell Greeting Cards Online

 If you design handmade cards there are numerous sites you can use to sell them.
 Unlike the print-on-demand sites I mentioned above, there is a cost associated with making the card.

-But although the cost of making the card is higher, the profit is also higher.
+But although the cost of making the card is higher, the profit is as well.

 You will need to buy the crafting materials to make them.
 This may include the card, rubber stamps, stickers, and any other adornments you wish to add to them.